glycerine/fisherexact/README.md

 ~~~

 The FET can be used for large and small data.
-For numerical efficiency, the FET is typically
+The FET is typically deployed when small data
-deployed when small data makes Pearson's Chi-squared test
+makes Pearson's Chi-squared test estimates unreliable.
-estimates unreliable.
 The nice
-thing about the FET is that it works on small data too.
+thing about the FET is that it is actually appropriate
-It is appropriate for any size of data.
-As the
+for any size of data.
+The only reason not to
+just always use the FET is that if the counts become very large,
+the computation can have numerical stability issues;
+although many of these have been addressed herein.

-wikipedia article says,
+As the wikipedia article says of the calculations,

 > [The FET] becomes difficult to calculate with
 > large samples or well-balanced tables, but